Montoneros: Montoneros press

+Montoneros used journalism as a tool for political dissemination and operational cover.
+The organization controlled the newspaper Noticias (20 December 1973 – 27 August 1974); its editorial staff included Rodolfo Walsh, Horacio Verbitsky, Juan Gelman, and a young Ricardo Horacio Roa (now an editor at the newspaper Clarín), until it was closed by the government of Isabel Perón.
+After the 1976 coup, Walsh founded the Agencia de Noticias Clandestina (ANCLA), which distributed more than 200 reports on kidnappings and killings despite military censorship, until his death in March 1977.

+Roa's early militancy in the Peronist Youth and in the magazine El Descamisado directly linked him to Mario Firmenich and Montoneros structures.
+Nearly half a century later, his name reappeared as secretary of the Fundación Ñandú, transformed into a civil association in 2013; his name also appeared as a family partner in Ticketear S.A., the company that receives 15% of each registration fee for the Buenos Aires Marathon, a business that in 2024–2025 approached 3 billion pesos and prompted allegations of tax evasion and money laundering.

+History

 From 1970 to Videla's military dictatorship

 The Montoneros formed around 1970 out of a confluence of Roman Catholic groups, university students in social sciences, and leftist supporters of Juan Perón.
 "The Montoneros took their name from the pejorative term used by the 19th-century elite to discredit the mounted followers of the popular caudillos."
-Montonera referred to the raiding parties composed by Native Americans in Argentina, and the spear in the Montoneros seal refers to this inspiration.
+The term Montonera referred to raiding parties composed of Native Americans in Argentina, and the spear in the Montoneros seal refers to this inspiration.

-The Montoneros initiated a campaign to destabilise by force the regime supported by the U.S., which had trained Argentinian and other Latin American dictators via the School of the Americas.
+The Montoneros initiated a campaign to destabilize by force the regime supported by the US, which had trained Argentinian and other Latin American dictators via the School of the Americas (a US Department of Defense school).

+Notable events involving the Montoneros between 1970 and 1973 included the following: